opendatatrentino/jackan/docs/README.md

                         Locale.ITALIAN); // default locale of metadata
 ```

-To extract more stuff during conversion, you can use <a href="../src/main/java/eu.trentorise.opendata.jackan.dcat/GreedyDcatFactory"> GreedyDcatFactory</a> or extend <a href="../src/main/java/eu.trentorise.opendata.jackan.dcat/DcatFactory"> DcatFactory</a> and override the extract* and/or postProcess* methods.
+To extract more stuff during conversion, you can use <a href="../src/main/java/eu/trentorise/opendata/jackan/dcat/GreedyDcatFactory"> GreedyDcatFactory</a> or extend <a href="../src/main/java/eu/trentorise/opendata/jackan/dcat/DcatFactory"> DcatFactory</a> and override the extract* and/or postProcess* methods.

-todo write about serializing Dcat to json?

 ### Logging